Keparoo/tapntable-backend/README.md

 These commands will create a web application and the Procfile which tells Heroku what command to run to start the server.

 Now that the remote is named, run the following commands in the tapntable-backend folder.
 Next, push the code to Heroku and copy the local database (which is named tapntable) to the production one (so that there will be seed data in production)
+The name DATABASE_URL is correct.
+Only insert the name of the app

 ```bash
 git push heroku main